 Even parity characters are to be generated on output and characters of either parity are to be accepted on input.
-The flag is cleared in the c_iflag field, the character size is set to CS7 and the flag is set in the c_cflag field of the termios structure.
+The INPCK flag is cleared in the c_iflag field, the character size is set to CS7 and the PARENB flag is set in the c_iflag field of the termios structure.

-The RAW flag disables all output processing (the OPOST flag in the c_oflag field, and the XCASE flag in the c_lflag field, are cleared in the termios structure) and input processing (all flags in the c_iflag field other than the IXOFF and IXANY flags are cleared in the termios structure).
-8 bits of data, with no parity bit, are accepted on input and generated on output; the character size is set to CS8 and the PARENB and PARODD flags are cleared in the c_cflag field of the termios structure.
-The signal-generating and line-editing control characters are disabled by clearing the ISIG and ICANON flags in the c_lflag field of the termios structure.
+The RAW flag disables all output processing (the OPOST flag in the c_oflag field, and the XCASE and IEXTEN flags in the c_iflag field are cleared in the termios structure) and input processing (all flags in the c_iflag field other than the IXOFF and IXANY flags are cleared in the termios structure).
+Eight bits of data, with no parity bit are accepted on input and generated on output; the character size is set to CS8 and the PARENB and PARODD flags are cleared in the c_cflag field of the termios structure.
+The signal-generating and line-editing control characters are disabled by clearing the ISIG and ICANON flags in the c_iflag field of the termios structure.

-The CRMOD flag turns input RETURN characters into NEWLINE characters, and output and echoed NEWLINE characters to be output as a RETURN followed by a LINEFEED.
+The CRMOD flag turns input carriage return characters into linefeed characters, and output linefeed characters to be sent as a carriage return followed by a linefeed.
 The ICRNL flag in the c_iflag field, and the OPOST and ONLCR flags in the c_oflag field, are set in the termios structure.